abusaadah/WeSNet_2019/README.md

 # WeSNet_2019

-# Complexity-Scalable Neural Network Based MIMODetection With Learnable Weight Scaling.
+# Complexity-Scalable Neural Network Based MIMO Detection With Learnable Weight Scaling

-# Introduction
+# Introduction:
-This repository contains the implementation of the weight-scaled deep neural network (WeSNet) for designing a learning-based low complexity Multiple-Inputs Multiple-Outputs (MIMO) receivers.
-We refer the reader to our paper for details:
+This repository contains the codes for implementing the weight-scaled neural network design for building a low complexity learning-based multiple-inputs multiple-outputs MIMO receivers.
+The details can be found in our paper: [https://arxiv.org/pdf/1909.06943]

 # Prerequisites

-To run the code in this code in this repository, you will need:
+To run this code, you will need:

-1. Python 3.68 or higher version
+1. Python 3.6 or above
-2. Tensorflow 1.15 or higher
+2. TensorFlow 1.15.
+You can however run the code in TensorFlow 2.xx by disabling the eager execution mode as follows:import tensorflow.compat.v1 as tf tf.disable_v2_behavior()

 # Datasets
-The datasets are contained in the file: "data_generation.py".
-Training and Test datasets are generated stochastically from normal distributions.
-For the transmitted symbols, BPSK and QPSK or QAM modulations are used (see details in the paper).
+The training and test datasets are generated stochastically from random normal distributions with different instantiations using either BPSK or QPSK modulation (see: data_generation.py).

+# WeSNet Model
+The main model is contained in wesnet_model.py.
+Run wesent_model to compile the model.

 # Training and Testing

-Run the wesnet_model.py to compile the WeSNet model.
-For training and inference, run the train_test.py.
-To obtain BER performance for different percentages of weight scaling, you change the value of weight coefficient to different values, from 0.1 - 1.0.
-If you are using Tensorflow 2.xx, turn off the eager execution before running the code.
+The train and test the model, run train_test.py